sparkle-devs/sparkle/README.md

 ### Jameson
 [Jameson](https://mojavesoft.net/ide/) comes with Sparkle by default and does not require a browser extension.

+### Bookmarklet
+To install Sparkle as a bookmarklet, download the file labeled `sparkle.bookmarklet.js` from a Sparkle release in the Releases tab, copy its contents, and then paste them as the website URL for a bookmark.
+Now, you can activate Sparkle at any time by clicking on the bookmark.

+### Pasting code into the console
+To run Sparkle by pasting JavaScript code into your console, download the file named `sparkle.min.js` from the Releases tab, copy its contents, enter your browser's JavaScript console (F12 on most browsers), and then paste the code.

 ## How to use
 When launching Snap! or one of its forks with Sparkle installed, you should see a new button being added to the title bar: